JinhaoZou/BiMR/README.md

 # BiMR
-Simulation code for bidirectional Mendelian Randomization model This is the 1.0 version of the BiMR simulation code Main simulation code are in the folder R/
+Simulation code for bidirectional Mendelian Randomization model
+This is the 1.0 version of the BiMR simulation code
+Main simulation code are in the folder R/

+## Overview

 After load all functions
 Perform one simulation with bidirectional MR model: